Module 4 Lab

 - Follow the directions to download the tide gauge KML file and open in Google Earth.

 - The PSMSL RLR Catalogue folder will appear in your Temporary Places in Google Earth.
-Click on this folder to open and select the Last Reported Year of 2016 or after (or most recent available).
+Click on this folder to open and select the Last Reported Year of 2018 or after (or most recent available).
 This will reveal the tide gauges around the world that have the most current data.
 These are the gauges we are interested in.
 We are also interested in those that have long and continuous datasets.
 We have chosen three that have good data available going back to early in the 20th Century.
-These are: Boston MA, San Francisco, CA, and Grand Isle, LA.
-They also provide us with U.S. northeast coast, west coast, and Gulf coast locations.
+These are Boston, MA, San Francisco, CA, and Grand Isle, LA.
+They also provide us with U.S. northeast coast, west coast, and Gulf Coast locations.

 Before you begin the Lab, you will need to download the Lab worksheet and tide gauge data.
 We advise you to either print or download/save the Lab worksheet, as it contains the steps you need to take to complete the Lab in Google Earth.
 In addition, it contains prompts for questions that you should take note of (by writing down or typing in) as you work through the Lab.

-Once you have worked through all of the steps and completed the measurements, you will go to the Module 4 Lab in Canvas to complete the Lab by answering multiple-choice questions.
-The answers to questions on this Lab worksheet will match choices in the multiple-choice questions in Canvas.
-Submit the quiz in Canvas for credit.
+Once you have worked through all of the steps and completed the measurements, you will go to Module 4 Lab (Quiz) to complete the Lab by answering multiple-choice questions.
+The answers to questions on this Lab worksheet will match choices in the multiple-choice questions.
+Submit the quiz for credit.